iAxel/Shared/README.md

-Private library for Laravel project.
+# Private Library For Laravel Project.